lilianweng/stock-rnn/README.md

 ### Predict stock market prices using RNN

-Check my blog post **["Predict Stock Prices Using RNN: Part 1"](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html)** for the tutorial associated.
+Check my blog post "Predict Stock Prices Using RNN": [Part 1](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html) and [Part 2](https://lilianweng.github.io/lil-log/2017/07/22/predict-stock-prices-using-RNN-part-2.html) for the tutorial associated.

 1. Make sure `tensorflow` has been installed.
 2. First download the full S&P 500 data from [Yahoo!
 Finance ^GSPC](https://finance.yahoo.com/quote/%5EGSPC?p=^GSPC) (click the "Historical Data" tab and select the max time period).
 And save the .csv file to `data/SP500.csv`.
+3. Run `python data_fetcher.py` to download the prices of individual stocks in S & P 500, each saved to `data/{{stock_abbreviation}}.csv`.
 (NOTE: Unfortunately, the `startdate` in the Google finance historical prices url does not seem to work any more.
 Each stock only gets one year's data, which is too short for training.
-I will update data_fetcher once I find other better alternative.)
-3. Run `python data_fetcher.py` to download the prices of individual stocks in S & P 500, each saved to `data/{{stock_abbreviation}}.csv`.
+Here is the data archive, [stock-data-lilianweng.tar.gz](https://drive.google.com/open?id=1QKVkiwgCNJsdQMEsfoi6KpqoPgc4O6DD), of stock prices I crawled up to Jul, 2017.
+Please untar this file to replace the "data" folder in the repo for test runs.)
 4. Run `python main.py --help` to check the available command line args.
 5. Run `python main.py` to train the model.